SopiMlab/DeepLearningWithAudio18/Documentation/UsingWavegan.md

 On the x part is the training material AKA what the system is using to learn what to create.
 You should check those too to see that your training data makes sense.

 You can now leave the system running and check back after half an hour or so.
 At least the first 500 steps are likely just different kind of buzzing sounds.
-Around 2000 steps, you should have something noisy, but recognizable.
+Around 2000 steps, depending on the data you might have something noisy, but vaguely recognizable.
 The sounds should keep getting better, possibly for tens of thousands of steps.
+If you are patient enough.

+If you want to spot the program, Open Terminal and press Ctrl+C.

 ## Possible issues
 * ```could not create cudnn handle: CUDNN_STATUS_NOT_INITIALIZED```